ta275/ECE4960_SP19/README.md

 ## Acknowledgments

-* Prof. Edwin Kan for providing the assignment details and continuous guidance.
+* Prof. Edwin Kan for providing the theoretical details and continuous guidance.